kenwong175/DnDCharacterCreation/README.md

 ### Unsolved problems

+Login and register uses the same form so there will be confusion when logging in.
 A lot more of the DnD data for character creation(eg. subclasses, spells, player name, character name) was left out from the project.

 ## APIs Used